Azure-Samples/ms-identity-javascript-angular-spa-aspnet-webapi-multitenant/Chapter3/README.md

 ### Register the service app (TodoListAPI)

-Use the same app registration credentials you have obtained during **chapter 2**.
+Use the same app registration credentials that you've obtained during **chapter 2**.

 ### Register the client app (TodoListSPA)

-Use the same app registration credentials you have obtained during **chapter 2**.
+Use the same app registration credentials that you've obtained during **chapter 2**.

 ## Deployment